gem-pasteur/macsyfinder/doc/source/user_guide/quickstart.rst

 * On a "metagenomic" dataset for example:

-  "``macsyfinder --db-type unordered --sequence-db metagenome.fasta --models model_family all``" will detect all systems modelled in .xml files placed in the model_family definitions folder located in the models default location in a metagenomic dataset.
+  "``macsyfinder --db-type unordered --sequence-db metagenome.fasta --models model_family all``" will detect all systems modelled in .xml files placed in the *"model_family"* definitions folder located in the models default location in a metagenomic dataset.

   "``macsyfinder --db-type unordered --sequence-db metagenome.fasta --models-dir my-models/ --models model_family all``"